DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 2. change the participant’s training schedule
 3. resubmit backdated declarations (where declaration_date aligns with the new schedule)

+For replacement mentors, view [guidance on updating a replacement mentor’s schedule.](/api-reference/ecf/guidance/#update-a-replacement-mentors-schedule)

 For more detailed information see the specifications for this [notify that an ECF participant has changed their training schedule endpoint](/api-reference/reference-v3.html#api-v3-participants-ecf-id-change-schedule-put).

 #### Example request body: